guardtime/libksi/doc/tutorial/t2_verifying.md

 - Calendar-based policy.
 This policy first extends the signature to either the head of the calendar or to the same time as the calendar chain of the signature.
 The extended signature calendar chain is then verified against aggregation chain of the signature.
 For conclusive results the extender must be configured.
+- General policy.
+This policy uses all the previously mentioned policies in the specified order.
+Verification starts off with internal verification and if successful, continues with key-based, publication-based and/or calendar-based verification, depending on the availability of calendar chain, calendar authentication record or publication record in the signature.
+The general policy tries all available verification policies until a signature correctness is proved or disproved and is thus the recommended policy for verification unless some restriction dictates the use of a specific verification policy.

-Note: all of the policies perform internal verification as a prerequisite to the specific verification.
+Note: all of the policies perform internal verification as a prerequisite to the specific verification and a policy will never result in a success if internal verification fails.

-4. Verifying a signature according to a policy
+5. Verifying a signature according to a policy
 ----------------------------------------------

 To perform verification according to a policy, we first need to get a pointer to it.
-To use any of the predefined policies, we can simply call one of the corresponding functions,, e.g. #KSI_Policy_getPublicationsFileBased.
+To use any of the predefined policies, we can simply call one of the corresponding functions.
+Since the general policy is the recommended verification policy, we will base our first example on this.
+First, to get a pointer to the policy, we call #KSI_Policy_getGeneral.
 Second, we need to create a context for verification by calling #KSI_VerificationContext_create.
 As a bare minimum, we must set the signature in the verification context by calling #KSI_VerificationContext_setSignature.
+Let's assume that our signature contains a publication record and we have a recent enough publication file to possibly contain the same publication.
-Since we are performing publication-based verification, we should also set up the publications file to be used in verification by calling
+Therefore we must specify the publication file for verification by calling #KSI_VerificationContext_setPublicationsFile.
-#KSI_VerificationContext_setPublicationsFile.
-When we have set up the verification context (see more examples below),
-we can verify the signature by calling #KSI_SignatureVerifier_verify which creates a verification result object.
+For now we have set up all the required information to perform the verification, so we  we can verify the signature by calling #KSI_SignatureVerifier_verify.
+We get two kinds of information from this function.
+First, the functions returns a status code that indicates verification completeness.
+Under normal circumstances the return code should be #KSI_OK, meaning that the verification process was completed without any errors (e.g. invalid parameters, out of memory errors, extender errors, etc).
+Second, the function creates a verification result that contains the actual result of the verification according to our chosen policy.
-The function also returns a status code which should be #KSI_OK if the verification process was completed without any internal errors (e.g. invalid parameters, out of memory errors, no extender configured, etc).
-Note: #KSI_OK alone does not indicate a successful verification, so we must inspect the verification result for details:
+As mentioned before, the result can be a success or failure if there was enough data to verify the signature or inconclusive if there was not enough data (e.g. no publication file configured) Note: #KSI_OK alone as a positive status code does not indicate a successful verification result (although it is a prerequisite), so we must inspect the verification result for details:

 ~~~~~~~~~~{.c}